Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Aww, don’t be a big baby!
 It’ll be fine, I promise.
 Have I let you down yet?"
 Adam helped Julian up to a sitting position, then hoisted him up to a bench; he was still light-headed.

-"*Ungh* …no, I guess…wait, is *this* how you fellas train?"
+"*Ungh* ...no, I guess... wait, is *this* how you fellas train?"

 "Yup!
 Well, the Crude is a big part of it, sure.
 And if you do it long enough you can train *way* harder.
 We’re not gonna do that, this is strictly rehab and some opportunistic body hardening.
-I mean…" He have Julian a calculating look.
+I mean..."
+He have Julian a calculating look.
 "Unless you wanna get bigger?"

 Honestly?
-That could be a fun project, but these days Julian *knew* what kind of time and effort it would take, and that made it not quite as tempting as it might have been a year ago. "…Nah, not too much.
+That could be a fun project, but these days Julian *knew* what kind of time and effort it would take, and that made it not quite as tempting as it might have been a year ago. "...Nah, not too much.
 I’m pretty damn big as it is.
 All I want to do is keep ahead of Vemik."

 "Okay!
 We can do that.
 I reckon you’re about as big as a healthy man with your frame can normally get anyway, anything too much more and you’d need to dedicate yourself, y’know?
 We won’t add much bulk, but we’ll use the month to slab on a *lot* of weight and strength, and get you conditioned as *fuck,* too.
 How ‘bout that?
 Keep up with Vemik?"

-The bastard knew how to make a sales pitch. "…Okay.
+The bastard knew how to make a sales pitch. "...Okay.
 Nothing *too* crazy, though."

 Adam’s happy grin stretched from ear to ear.
 "Sweet!
 Also!
 I got some non-Slab stuff to talk about, if you want!"